htcondor/htcondor-python-bindings-tutorials/README.md

 ```bash
 $ jupyter lab
 ```
-and use your web browser to access the JupterLab and open `index.ipynb` as above.
+and use your web browser to access the Jupyter Lab and open `index.ipynb` as above.